 Clicking on a subject heading below will take you into the University Library's online catalog.

-Nereus Mendenhall (1819-1893) graduated from Haverford College in 1839; received his medical degree from Jefferson College, Pa., in 1845; and abandoned his medical practice because of delicate health.
+Nereus Mendenhall (1819-1893), a white Quaker, graduated from Haverford College in 1839; received his medical degree from Jefferson College, Pa., in 1845; and abandoned his medical practice for health reasons.
 He taught in the New Garden Boarding School at Greensboro, N.C., and later became a civil engineer and surveyed many railroads in North Carolina.
 In 1860, he returned to the New Garden School as principal and kept it open during the Civil War, which he opposed along with secession and Reconstruction.
 He served two terms as a Democrat in the state legislature and, in 1876, was appointed to faculty of the Penn Charter School in Philadelphia.
-He helped with the construction of the insane asylum at Morganton and the State Penitentiary.
-He was a learned and devout member of the Society of Friends and married Oriana Wilson in 1851.
+He helped with the construction of the state asylum at Morganton and the State Penitentiary.
+He was a learned and devout member of the Society of Friends.
+He married Oriana Wilson in 1851.